PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ItemPrinterRNG.md

 - **Date Seed** specifies the date (and thus RNG seed) that the program should target.
 - **Jobs to Print** is how many items to print for this run.
 It can be 1, 5, or 10.
 - **Continue Previous?** If this is checked, the program will not reseed the date.
 Instead it will just perform this print immediately after the previous one returns to the materials menu.
-If this option is checked, the date is not and is disabled.
+If this option is checked, the date is not used and is disabled.

 The program will run the instructions in the table repeatedly - returning to the 1st row after finishing the last row.